 8. What Is the Best Bait for Rat Traps?

-If you do see rats during the day, it usually means that the nest has been disturbed or they are hunting for food, or there is a large infestation.
+Rats are nocturnal creatures, so they are most active between dusk and dawn.
+If you do see rats during the day, it usually means that the nest has been disturbed, or they are hunting for food, or there is a large infestation.

 In a single year, one pair of rats in the home can generate more than 1,500 young!
 This is because rats as young as three months old can breed and have babies.
 Each female can have up to 12 babies in each litter and up to seven litters in a year.